Autism Terminology

 Meltdown

-A meltdown may look like a temper tantrum, but should not be considered as such.
-A meltdown involves a temporary loss of control over a person’s functions and emotions related to a sense of complete overwhelm with the current situation.
+A meltdown may look like a temper tantrum but should not be considered such.
+It involves a temporary loss of control over a person’s emotions and feeling completely overwhelmed by the current situation.
 It is an intense physical and emotional response that Autistic people may have due to feeling overcome by the challenges they are currently facing.

 Autistic creator Naomi Makesa shared this short film on TikTok about their experience with meltdowns: